Healthcare in Belgium

 Expats who qualify for non-resident tax status may not be required to contribute to the national social security system, in which case they will probably be covered by their employer’s private healthcare plan.
-Anyone who qualifies for public healthcare can consult with any doctor of their choosing, and most doctors will have a good understanding of English.
+Anyone who qualifies for public healthcare can consult with any doctor of their choosing.
+Most doctors will have a good understanding of English.

-A European Health Insurance Card (EHIC) is also a good resource for expats as it entitles European citizens working in foreign countries to the same treatment at the same cost as a national of that country.
-However, an EHIC card cannot be used within Belgium unless it has been issued elsewhere in the European Union.
+A European Health Insurance Card (EHIC) is also a good resource for expats.
+It entitles European citizens working in foreign countries to the same treatment at the same cost as a national of that country.
+It should be noted that an EHIC card can't be used within Belgium unless it has been issued elsewhere in the European Union.

 Private healthcare in Belgium

 Patients using private healthcare in Belgium usually pay the doctor for any healthcare provided and then claim from their insurance provider afterwards.
 This claim can cover anything up to 75 percent of the costs.
-Most dentists do not accept state insurance, so expats will likely need comprehensive dental insurance cover.
+Most dentists don't accept state insurance, so expats will likely need comprehensive dental insurance cover.